bbc/elixir-fp-exercises/elixir-in-action/exercises/ch_1_and_2.md

 7. What do the characters **?** and **i** indicate at the end of functions names?
 Do they affect compiled behaviour in any way?
 8. Can you explain what the pipeline operator does and why it is useful?
 9. Can a module span more than one file?
+Can you demonstrate it?
 10. How would you idiomatically format your code on the command line using **mix**
 11. What is the default value operator for a function in Elixir?
-12. Could you demonstrate using a private function in a module and with functions of your own choosing?
+12. Could you use a private function in a module and demonstrate that it cannot be called in another module?
-13. Could you create to modules and use an **import** statement in on of those modules?
+13. Could you create two modules with a function in one and use an **import** statement in the other module?
 14. Could you alias any kernel function and demonstrate it in code?
+15. What are the two attributes to document modules and functions?